-The Bollinger band indicator was created by John Bollinger (an American financial analyst and a really important contributor on the technical analysis field).
+The Bollinger band indicator was created by John Bollinger (an American financial analyst and a really important contributor to the technical analysis field).
 They are classified as trend indicators because their orientation on the charts can provide information on whether an asset is range-bound or trending.
 They give an indication of the trading range of the asset without providing information on the strength of any such moves.

 Components of the Bollinger Bands